mapprotocol/docs/learn/comparison.md

             The relay chain does not support cross-chain between EVM and other heterogeneous chains.
 EVM and other heterogeneous chains need to modify the in-chain structure to become compatible.
         </td>
         <td>
-            MAPO Relay Chain expands to all heterogeneous chains proactively by adding other heterogeneous chains’ signatures, hashes, mining, and Merkle proof calculation to the EVM level.
+            MAP Relay Chain expands to all heterogeneous chains proactively by adding other heterogeneous chains’ signatures, hashes, mining, and Merkle proof calculation to the EVM level.
         </td>
     </tr>
     <tr>